 - The POWER key turns the unit on and off. - The DISPLAY DATA key shows the currently measured parameters. - Four keys will bring up a menu: SETUP, ZERO/SPAN, STORE, & PRINT. - The menus are navigated with the UP, DOWN, LEFT, RIGHT, & ENTER keys. - The HELP key provides a brief explanation of each menu's functions. - The PUMP key controls the analyzer's measurement mode.
-There are four states: - LOW RANGE - HIGH RANGE (Dilution option) - PURGE (Dilution option) - o OFF
+There are four states: - o LOW RANGE - o HIGH RANGE (Dilution option) - o PURGE (Dilution option) - o OFF